 The kind of questions you can expect will correspond to whichever round of interview your video interview is replacing.
 For example:

 The first stage interview, or telephone interview, lasts typically about half an hour.
 The questions you can expect at this stage are designed to eliminate unsuitable candidates from the process.
 To find out what kind of questions to expect during a telephone interview, check out our previous post on the subject.

 The kinds of questions likely to come up in a second stage interview will vary according to the role.
 However, bear in mind that interviews at this stage usually last about an hour and the answers you give should include a lot more detail.
-You can find out more about what to expect in a face to face interview by reading this article.
+You can find out more about what to expect during a face to face interview here.